ONSdigital/sml-supporting-info/method-info/winsorisation/winsorisation.md

 The Winsorisation method returns a marker indicating whether a given row of data has been used for Winsorisation or not along with an outlier weight which indicates the reduction in the associated target variable due to Winsorisation.

-* Reference - Any - a unique identifier, e.g Business Reporting Unit
+* Reference - String - a unique identifier, e.g Business Reporting Unit
 * Period - String - for example "YYYY" or "YYYYMM", the period to be Winsorised
 * Outlier Weight - Numeric - A value between 0 and 1 which reflects the
 reduction in a target variable due to Winsorisation